Base-Entities

 learn how to write these expressions.

-If the read policy evaluates to false for the logged-in user, the local data attribute's value will be null.
+If the read policy evaluates to false for the logged-in user, a 403 (Forbidden) response status is returned.

 class PersonPostEventSubscriber implements EventSubscriberInterface